huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 #### 2. Innate Markup function HTML:

 Again let's examine another instance where an HTML function runs automatically.
 This function, I shall refer to as, `IMF` short for `Innate Markup Function` of HTML.
 And what it does, is automatically, apply some sensible default CSS style on the HTML elements right at birth.
-At birth implies when you introduce those element or include those element with your HTML Markup.
+At birth implies when you introduce those elements or include those elements with your HTML Markup.

 Let's consider the snippet below.
 In this snippet, we introduce a block element.
 And what front-end developers sometimes forget when styling or writing CSS for this Element is that it has some innate properties already applied.